vtphan/plot-tutorial/README.md

 Many points overlap, and hence, this is not very useful.

 It is better to look at the 5-point statistics of mpg across different cylinders.
 It is best to view the variable "cyl" as qualitative/categorical data.
+(In other words, 4, 6, 8 are categories of cylinders not numerical/quantitative values.)
 ```
 > ggplot(mtcars, aes(x=factor(cyl), y=mpg)) + geom_bar(stat="identity")
 ```